 Where these professionals differ greatly is in the hospital setting, such as the ICU or the neonatal unit where tube feeding may be required, as an example.
 Dietitians are specially trained in these procedures (controlled acts).
 It is because of these controlled acts, where the potential for harm exists, that dietitians are provincially regulated.
 This is for obvious public safety reasons.

 Because there is no risk of harm in anything that a Holistic Nutritional Consultant does within their scope of practice, there is no requirement for government regulation.
 However, the industry self-regulates using similar models as those used by the provincial regulatory bodies which govern dietitians.
 These Canada-wide associations develop and enforce codes of conduct, ethical standards, yearly continuing education requirements and a means by which clients can submit complaints and have them redressed to the professional in question.

 There are also plenty of untrained people doling out diet advice, be it your neighbor or the columnist in your community paper/magazine.
 Regardless of which route you choose, natural or allopathic, always ensure you are choosing an individual who has been trained, holds a license or certification and is in good standing with their regulatory body or association.
 These designations should be clearly indicated on their business cards, web sites or within their offices.
 If you don’t see these, ask for proof of qualifications.

-The knowledge and benefits offered by holistic nutritionists
+The knowledge and benefits offered by a Holistic Nutrition Consultant

 Holistic Nutritional Consultants are conscientious and well informed about the connections between the environment, toxins, food production and preparation, and the resulting quality of food.
 They recommend whole foods that are natural, alive and good quality, and which support sustainable farming practices and a healthy environment.
 They may also recommend high-quality natural source vitamins and minerals.
 They encourage the use of non-toxic environmentally-friendly household and personal products.